MDAnalysis/mdacli/docs/CONTRIBUTING.rst

 **Before submitting a Pull Request, verify your development branch passes all tests as** :ref:`described bellow<Uniformed Tests with tox>` **.
 If you are developing new code you should also implement new test cases.**

-Also, before PR, update your development branch to the upstream master branch.
+Also, before PR, update your development branch to the upstream main branch.

 Uniformed Tests with tox
 ------------------------